Tommy Ambrose

 Thomas Ambrose (born 19 October 1939) is a Canadian singer-songwriter.

 Tommy Ambrose was born in Toronto, Ontario, Canada.
 At age four he began gospel singing at "Youth for Christ" rallies at Massey Hall, Maple Leaf Gardens, and elsewhere under the direction of Charles B. Templeton.
 Until he was sixteen he performed on gospel radio shows on 590 CKEY and 1010 CFRB.
 Turning to popular music he made his CBC TV debut on Cross-Canada Hit Parade.
 Shortly after that he hosted While We’re Young (summer replacement show) which then became The Tommy Ambrose Show for CBC television.

 After several years of nightclub work, accompanied by pianist Norm Amadio, Tommy started singing radio and television commercials where he was discovered by Phil Ramone, world-renowned sound engineer – record producer and Patrick Williams – composer of many hit movie scores.
 He then sang in jingle studios in New York City for the next three years.

 Ambrose then formed Trudel Productions with partner Larry Trudel – and through his own PC Productions he has written many successful jingles such as, "Blue Smiles Along with You" – Labatt Blue, "Wear a Mustache" – Milk, "Get Crackin" – Eggs (with lyricist Gary Gray, and others) plus a theme song for Global TV ("Point of View" with lyrics by Gray).

 Ambrose was also commissioned by Canadian media icon Moses Znaimer to write a theme song for his fledgling TV station Citytv.
-Ambrose, working again with Gary Gray, came up with the song "People's City", which became something of an anthem not just for the station but also the city of Toronto.
+Ambrose, working again with Gary Gray, came up with the song "People City", which became something of an anthem not just for the station but also the city of Toronto.
 Ambrose, Znaimer, former Toronto mayor David Crombie and others later appeared in a documentary about the song, produced by Ed Conroy's Retrontario operation.